Boompyz/nyaa-si-watcher/README.md

         ```

 2. Prepare the `watching` and `resolved` files.
 By default the program will look in `/var/lib/nyaa-si-watcher/`, but this can be changed by passing `-confDir`.
 Each line will contain one name in `watching` or one id in `resolved`.
+Prepare `announcemails` - an email per line to send emails to using `mailutils`, notifying about changes.

 3. Run it.
     ```